sdonapar/graph_modeling_course/README.md

 ### Setup
 * install Neo4j - Go to http://neo4j.com/download/other­releases/ and download the Neo4j 2.1.6 Community edition.
 Do NOT download the 2.2 M02 Milestone release please.

+* Based on your operating system, follow the appropriate instructions

+* Linux/Mac/Windows zip

+1. Untar/unzip download
+2. Run Command: bin/neo4j start for Linux/Mac or just bin/neo4j for Windows
+3. Go to http://localhost:7474/ and verify that the Neo4j Browser loads
+4. Shut it down with a bin/neo4j stop for Linux/Mac or Ctrl-C for Windows

+* Windows Installer

+1. install neo4j and launch it
+2. Click on Browse and select a database location(create a new folder, say c:\tutorial)
+3. Clict start
+4. Go to http://localhost:7474/ and verify that the Neo4j Browser loads

 <b>exercises</b> folder contains the exercises practiced in the class